uc-r/uc-r.github.io/analytics/predictive/regularized_regression.md

 ## 11 1.00   0.0223  0.0254    0.00424     0.0118
 ```

-If we plot the MSE ± one standard error for the optimal $\lambda$ value for each `alpha` setting, we see that they all fall within the same level of accuracy.
-Consequently, we could select a full lasso model with $\lambda = 0.02062776$, gain the benefits of its feature selection capability and reasonably assume no loss in accuracy.
+If we plot the MSE ± one standard error for the optimal $$\lambda$$ value for each `alpha` setting, we see that they all fall within the same level of accuracy.
+Consequently, we could select a full lasso model with $$\lambda = 0.02062776$$, gain the benefits of its feature selection capability and reasonably assume no loss in accuracy.

 ```r